 Check out our list of the 10 Must-Do Holiday and Christmas Events in NYC.

 Disney’s version of Christmas is as grand as ever.
-Cinderella’s castle is all decked out with holiday-themed castle projections, an international smorgasbord of holiday traditions abound at Epcot, and For the For the First Time in Forever: A Frozen Sing-a-Long Celebration takes place at Disney’s Hollywood Studios.
+Cinderella’s castle is all decked out with holiday-themed castle projections, an international smorgasbord of holiday traditions abound at Epcot, and For the First Time in Forever: A Frozen Sing-a-Long Celebration takes place at Disney’s Hollywood Studios.
 Fireworks, live entertainment, parades, and rides make this Florida getaway one of the best Christmas towns in the US.
 Explore more of Orlando for Nutcracker shows, more holidays lights, and seasonal festivals.

 Philadelphia has lights, skating at Blue Cross RiverRink, Santa, and an authentic Christmas market.
-Photo by Mommy Poppins
+Photo by Danielle Smith

 Philly is abuzz with family festivities in December, making it one of the best places to go for Christmas.
 Check out Dilworth Park’s ice rink, carousel, and light show.
 Franklin Square has a free outdoor light show, holiday fare, and Santa Saturdays.
 For an authentic German Christmas market, visit Christmas Village in LOVE Park.
-The Blue Cross RiverRink Winterfest will be open for the season, and families can visit reindeer at Bucks County Gardens and have a holiday Bricktacular LEGO build.
+The Blue Cross RiverRink Winterfest is lots of fun, too.
 Little Elmo fans can even see Santa, Rudolph, and the whole Sesame Street gang at Sesame Place.
 Who needs the Grinch when there's a Grouch?

 Every December the village is filled with holiday decor and merriment, with "Christmas by Candlelight" evenings featuring storytelling, sleigh rides, and musical performances.
 Kids can learn the history of Christmas traditions, like knitting stockings and wreath making.
 Watch period re-enactors make a traditional Christmas meal, punch tin lanterns, and make ice skates or a sled.
 Stroll through the village and over the Wishing Bridge, and end the evening with a horse-drawn carriage ride and warming up by the bonfires.

 Koziar's Christmas Village is a magical display of holiday lights.
 Photo courtesy of the village